PurpleShad0w/MonsterHunterStats/README.md

 - [AsteriskAmpersand](https://github.com/AsteriskAmpersand) for providing the Stories 2 save decryption tool.
 - [gocario](https://github.com/gocario) for providing information on the format of the MH3U save file.
 - [Seth VanHeulen](https://github.com/svanheulen) for providing the decryption library for MH4U, and [DaemonTsun](https://github.com/DaemonTsun) for updating it to python 3.9.
+- [mikewii](https://github.com/mikewii) for his work on the MH4U save file format.